jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 downloads malicious payloads onto their machine.
 Given these are popular services, it is difficult to distinguish malicious links from genuine ones.
- OneNote malware.
+• OneNote malware.
 Attackers abuse
 OneNote to execute malicious software.
 Phishing campaigns observed by Microsoft
 Defender Experts include OneNote attachments,
 URLs leading users to download OneNote attachments, and PDFs containing URLs that led to OneNote malware downloading.
- OAuth device code phishing.
+• OAuth device code phishing.
 The attacker generates a user code, then creates a phishing email with it and a link to provide the code.
 This allows the attacker to sign\-in on behalf of the user.
- Other targeted phishing attempts.
-Our experts also observed targeted phishing attempts in which attackers identified user\-specific details through social engineering, then created tailored phishing campaigns using look\-alike domains to which the users have subscribed, with contents matching the users interests.
+• Other targeted phishing attempts.
+Our experts also observed targeted phishing attempts in which attackers identified user\-specific details through social engineering, then created tailored phishing campaigns using look\-alike domains to which the users have subscribed, with contents matching the users’ interests.
 This significantly increases the success rate of a compromise attempt.
 10,000
 In April\-June 2023 we alerted users of